pS3ud0RAnD0m/gladius/README.md

+# Gladius
-# Gladius - An interactive shell for common BT5r3 and Kali Linux tasks
+An interactive shell for common BT5r3 and Kali Linux tasks

-The goal of this application is to simplify common tasks within BackTrack and Kali Linux.
-More importantly, it provides a test bed for the Kali Linux Rails web interface, Legatus.
+## Warning
+This app is pre-alpha, so beware.
+I'll be making significant changes over the next few months.